NOAA-CSL/MELODIES-MONET/docs/tutorial/installation.rst

     $ git clone git@github.com:NOAA-CSL/MELODIES-MONET.git

-**Note to developers:** In order to incorporate updates to MELODIES MONET, you will need to fork the repository to your own Github account, make changes, and submit a pull request.
+**Note to developers:** In order to incorporate updates to MELODIES MONET, you will need to fork the repository to your own GitHub account, make changes, and submit a pull request.
 For details, see
 `How to incorporate updates to MELODIES MONET <../develop/developers_guide.html#How to incorporate updates to MELODIES MONET>`__